Pituffik Space Base: Air Force Space Command

 Thule became an Air Force Space Command base in 1982.
 The US and Denmark agreed to reduce the base to half its original area on 30 September 1986.
 It was home to the 821st Space Base Group, which exercised air base support responsibilities within the Thule Defense Area.
 The base hosts the 12th Space Warning Squadron (21st Operations Group, 21st Space Wing), a Ballistic Missile Early Warning Site designed to detect and track ICBMs launched against North America.
 Missile warning and space surveillance information flows to NORAD command centers located at Peterson Space Force Base, Colorado.
 Thule is also host to Detachment 1 of the 23rd Space Operations Squadron, part of the 50th Space Wing's global satellite control network, as well as operating many new weapons systems.
 In addition, the airfield boasts a 3047 by 42 m asphalt runway, with 3,000 US and international flights per year.

 The Dundas Peninsula, including Old Thule and Uummannaq, was relinquished by the US and returned to Danish jurisdiction on 20 February 2003.
 A delegation from the NATO Parliamentary Assembly visited Thule in early September 2010 and were told by the base commander that, at that time (summer), approximately 600 personnel were serving at Thule, a mix of mostly US and Danish active duty personnel and contractors.

+In 2015-2016, the runway was repaved, the first time since 1991.
+The runway is white to reduce permafrost thawing.
+Previously painted white, during the re-paving, extruded polystyrene foam boards were used in 18% of the runway instead of white.

 There is only a brief period each year in the summer when sea ice thins sufficiently to send supply ships to the base.
 The US sends one heavy supply ship each summer in what is called Operation Pacer Goose.